ReedOei/Pecan/README.md

 - Plotting?
 - Documentation
-- Implement a linter to check for basic mistakes in the AST
+- Implement a linter to check for basic mistakes in the AST (calls like `f(x is nat)` should be disallowed)